This is the eighth in a series of articles on resilience.

 - Resilient people practice self-renewal

-- Resilient people act from love
+- Resilient people take ownership

 - Resilient people are (mostly) spiritual people